JHU-PL-Lab/www-fpse/lecture/efficiency.md

 * O(1) for each inc operation so O(n) in total.

 Conclusion
-* For Minesweeper, O(n^2) is in fact fine as billion-by-billion grids are not used
+* For Minesweeper, O(n^2) is in fact fine as the grids are always "tiny" in a CPU sense
 * But clearly in your "big data" app such a penalty could be intolerable
-* It is in general a waste of power .. more greenhouse gases

 ### When FP wins

 * Some algorithms are in fact better in the FP world